Malaysia–Taiwan relations: Taiwanese museum and memorials in Malaysia

 There are Taiwanese museums and memorials in Malaysia, such as the Sun Yat-sen Museum, Cho Huan Lai Memorial and Sandakan Massacre Memorial.

 Controversy

-Deportation of Taiwanese fraud suspects into China
+Deportation of Taiwanese fraud suspects into Mainland China

 On 30 April 2016, 32 of 117 suspects arrested in relation to transnational telecom fraud are being deported to China after first batch of 20 suspects from Malaysia has been deported into Taiwan.
 This was after another 45 Taiwanese citizens has been deported by the Kenyan government to China for the similar case.
 Taiwan's cabinet spokesperson Sun Lih-chyun believe that "Malaysia sending the remaining Taiwanese suspects into China was due to the continuous "pressure from Beijing" that maintains all the suspects must be sent to Mainland China.
 Another 21 suspects were deported to China on 29 November, which also being done by Armenia earlier resulting to protests from Taiwanese citizens.
 Its Foreign Ministry expressed regret over the recent move and stern opposition to Malaysia's decision to deport Taiwanese to mainland China.
 In a statement, they said: